Poincar\'e/Koszul Duality for General Operads: Introduction

-The focus of this note is to generalize the Poincar\'e/Koszul duality isomorphism studied in \cite{zero} and \cite{PKD} to operads other than the little $n$-disks operad, $\cal{E}_n$.
+The focus of this note is a generalization inspired by the Poincar\'e/Koszul duality isomorphism studied in \cite{zero} and \cite{PKD} to operads other than the little $n$-disks operad, $\mathcal{E}_n$.
 We will focus on operads in $\msf{Sp}$, the $\infty$-category of spectra.
 In \cite{PKD}, the Poincar\'e/Koszul duality arrow is notationally a map

 On the left-hand side of (\ref{pkd arrow}), $X_*$ is a \emph{zero-pointed $n$-manifold} and $K$ is an $n$-disk algebra.
 The notation $\int_{X_*}K$ denotes the \emph{factorization homology of $X_*$ with coefficients in $K$}.
-Analogously, given a operad $\cal{O}$ in $\msf{Sp}$, a right $\cal{O}$-module $M$ and a $\cal{O}$-algebra $A$, one can define the factorization homology of $M$ with coefficients in $A$, denoted $\int_MA$.
+Analogously, given a operad $\mathcal{O}$ in $\msf{Sp}$, a right $\mathcal{O}$-module $M$ and a $\mathcal{O}$-algebra $A$, one can define the factorization homology of $M$ with coefficients in $A$, denoted $\int_MA$.

 On the right-hand side of (\ref{pkd arrow}), $X_*^\neg$ is another zero-pointed $n$-manifold and $\msf{Bar}^{(n)}K$ is the $n$th iterated bar construction on $K$.
 The notation $\int^{X_*^\neg} \msf{Bar}^{(n)}K$ denotes the \emph{factorization cohomology}.
-We will define an analogous construction for a cooperad $\cal{P}$ in $\msf{Sp}$ that takes in a right $\cal{P}$-comodule $W$ and a $\cal{P}$-coalgebra $C$ and outputs an object that we refer to as the factorization cohomology and denote by $\int^WC$.
+We will define an analogous construction for a cooperad $\mathcal{P}$ in $\msf{Sp}$ that takes in a right $\mathcal{P}$-comodule $W$ and a $\mathcal{P}$-coalgebra $C$ and outputs an object that we refer to as the factorization cohomology and denote by $\int^WC$.